SysFate/MULTILAYER/README.md

 ## Description

-For high resolution dataset, we developed module for compress data.
+We developed module for compress data.
 Multilayer compressor is able to merge several gexels in one big gexel.

 ## Run